-By Celia Zhou, undergraduate student, Wake Forest University and participant in the 2018 Institute for Public Health Summer Research Program.
+Written by Celia Zhou, undergraduate student at Wake Forest University and participant in the Institute for Public Health Summer Research Program

 A smile slowly started to brim across her face as I stepped onto the red concrete floor of her house.
 The house itself sat upon a hill, which overlooked a picturesque, idyllic landscape.
 It was serene and peaceful, yet the vivid imagery hid the social complexities behind one of the world’s most neglected tropical diseases.

 As I entered the house, my eyes wandered until I finally focused on the woman standing in front of me.
 She appeared to be in her mid-30s, and she sported simple daily wear: a casual t-shirt and a mid-length skirt.
 There was kindness in her eyes, grace in her stance, and shyness in her smile.
 I continued to absorb the image in front of me, scanning from bottom to top.
 Everything from the soles of her feet to her knees appeared physically normal.
 I continued to glance upwards when I noticed a sudden distortion in physical appearance.
 The tissue above the woman’s knee was swollen at least thrice the size of what the volume of the limb should have been; the tissue ballooned out from all edges of her thigh.
 When I finally mustered the courage to make eye contact with her again, she was still smiling.